Last Updated on July 7, 2026

-Looking for the safest country in Africa?
-You might be surprised to know it’s also the most beautiful island on the continent.
-Located in the Indian Ocean, this tropical haven is a draw for its idyllic beaches, colorful underwater world, friendly atmosphere, and more.
+Wondering which is the safest country in Africa?
+Mauritius has held this title for 18 consecutive years, according to the Global Peace Index.
+Located in the Indian Ocean, this tropical haven is a major draw for its idyllic beaches, colourful underwater world, friendly atmosphere, rich culture, and dramatic mountain landscapes.
+It uniquely blends peacefulness, scenic beauty, and adventure.
 Discover why this paradise is the go-to place for safe travel in Africa and why you should check it off your bucket list.

 What to Know About Mauritius

-Beyond its scenic location and vibrant beach scene, Mauritius is renowned for its diverse and breathtaking landscapes, ranging from mountains to scenic cascades.
-It’s home to some of Africa’s most unique flora and fauna, including species found nowhere else on Earth, such as the extinct dodo bird.
+Beyond its scenic location and vibrant beach scene, Mauritius is home to some of Africa’s most unique flora and fauna, including species found nowhere else on Earth.

 English and French are the official languages; Mauritian Creole is the most widely spoken language in Mauritius.